Hervar77/infinity-doc/mkdocs/api/infinity.noSql.md

 Parameters:

 - collection: `string`
-  >the name of the collection to be altered
+  >The name of the collection to be altered.

 - key: `string`
-  >the column to act as an index
+  >The column to act as an index.

 - unique: `boolean`, optional
-  >specifies whether the index has to be unique
+  >Specifies whether the index has to be unique.

 Example: